 It can feel weird at first, but smiling in public is so important. it is perhaps the most important non-verbal behaviour – without it, your speeches will be nowhere near as effective as they might have been.
-And the good news is that smiling will make you feel good, too.

 There is plenty of research to back this up: smiling promotes trust in strangers, and looking at a smile lights up areas of the brain associated with pleasure.
-Smiling faces are even easier to remember – and the thing you want most of all from your audience is to be remembered by them!
+Smiling faces are easy to remember – and the thing you want most of all from your audience is to be remembered by them!

 All that said, the key with smiling is the same as with speaking: it must seem natural.
 The former Prime Minister Gordon Brown famously struggled with smiling in public, and many people shared his discomfort when he did so.

 So, when appropriate, add some humour to your speech and allow yourself to smile, even laugh, it will relax you further.
 However, don’t fix your face in a rictus grin at every juncture, if you deliver a serious line whilst baring your teeth you risk looking quirky rather than charismatic.